indirectlylit/hg-venue-server/README.md

 ## Installing on a Raspberry Pi

-If you have a raspberry pi, there are two scripts to help get you from a blank sd card to a super human-powered machine.
+If you have a raspberry pi, there are two scripts to help get you from a blank 4G+ SD card to a super human-powered machine.

 The first script is `install`, which can download and install an image (OSX only) to a blank SD card.
 We support raspbian, so after an SD card is plugged into your computer, run: